 Support Services

-2.1 The Agent, or persons designated by the Agent, shall be entitled to receive or participate in such sales training programs as Lightyear may elect to provide its agents from time to time at such location(s) as may be designated by Lightyear.
+2.1 The Agent, or persons designated by the Agent, shall be entitled to receive or participate in such sales training programs as Hemp Logic may elect to provide its agents from time to time at such location(s) as may be designated by Hemp Logic.
 The Agent shall be responsible for all travel and lodging expenses associated with the attendance of the Agent or its designees at any such training programs.
 Nothing contained herein shall obligate the Agent to attend any such training programs.

-2.2 From time to time Lightyear may provide copies of Promotional Materials produced by Lightyear to be used by the Agent to solicit accounts.
-Additional copies of Promotional Materials will be provided to the Agent at Lightyear's cost.
-All Promotional Materials prepared by the Agent shall be submitted to Lightyear for authorization prior to use.
-The Agent shall not use and shall discontinue the use of any Promotional Materials which Lightyear determines are inaccurate or out-of-date, in poor taste or that are inconsistent with any regional or system wide promotion campaign of Lightyear.
-Nothing contained herein shall obligate the Agent to purchase Promotional Materials from Lightyear.
+2.2 From time to time Hemp Logic may provide copies of Promotional Materials produced by Hemp Logic to be used by the Agent to solicit accounts.
+Additional copies of Promotional Materials will be provided to the Agent at Hemp Logic's cost.
+All Promotional Materials prepared by the Agent shall be submitted to Hemp Logic for authorization prior to use.
+The Agent shall not use and shall discontinue the use of any Promotional Materials which Hemp Logic determines are inaccurate or out-of-date, in poor taste or that are inconsistent with any regional or system wide promotion campaign of Hemp Logic.
+Nothing contained herein shall obligate the Agent to purchase Promotional Materials from Hemp Logic.

-2.3 Lightyear shall provide access to the Lightyear Portal Plus to each Agent.
-The Agent acknowledges that the Lightyear Portal Plus is proprietary software of Lightyear, and the Agent's use thereof shall be limited to the term of, and for the purposes of, this Agreement.
+2.3 Hemp Logic shall provide access to the Hemp Logic Portal Plus to each Agent.
+The Agent acknowledges that the Hemp Logic Portal Plus is proprietary software of Hemp Logic, and the Agent's use thereof shall be limited to the term of, and for the purposes of, this Agreement.

-2.4 The Agent understands that Lightyear communicates with its Agents through the Agent Communications Website, and that in order for the Agent to receive the most up to date information about products, services and other matters, the Agent should have access to the Internet.
+2.4 The Agent understands that Hemp Logic communicates with its Agents through the Agent Communications Website, and that in order for the Agent to receive the most up to date information about products, services and other matters, the Agent should have access to the Internet.

-2.5 The Agent understands that the Lightyear LightSource tool is proprietary software designed for Lightyear Agents and shall be used by the Agent to obtain customer quotes for applicable new business opportunities.
+2.5 The Agent understands that the Hemp Logic online tool is proprietary software designed for Hemp Logic Agents and shall be used by the Agent to obtain customer quotes for applicable new business opportunities.

-2.6 The Agent's Accounts will be billed monthly for service plus any applicable charges, interest, taxes or fees by Lightyear or third-party vendors with whom Lightyear has contracted.
+2.6 The Agent's Accounts will be billed monthly for service plus any applicable charges, interest, taxes or fees by Hemp Logic or third-party vendors with whom Hemp Logic has contracted.

 ARTICLE 3